PROFILE:

 .

 Tragically, co-host Gene Thomas was killed on October 16, 1971, in a race car accident while producing a feature for the show (see link at bottom of page for a tribute to Thomas.)
 He had recently been promoted from the show's newscaster to a co-host, having just completed his second month in that capacity on "etc..."
 Don Harris had departed the show on August 6, 1971, to head the anchor desk for Channel 8's nightly newscast; noon news anchor Malcolm "Mike" Landess became the show's newscaster when Gene was promoted to Don's former position as co-host.
-Suzie was then paired with several on-air partners over the next two-plus years, including Travis Linn (former WFAA newscaster and news director who passed away in 2003, and had most recently been a revered journalism professor for the University of Nevada at Reno,) Jerry Park (who died in 2013,) Rosser McDonald (who was the permanent replacement for Gene Thomas; began November 29, 1971; he is now retired from the FamilyNet TV network,) Rene Castilla (later a political activist and journalism instructor in Irving, TX) and John Criswell (who began on April 23, 1973; he is the longtime WFAA and KDFW-TV news anchor who headed a video production company after leaving television, and is now retired.)
+Suzie was then paired with several on-air partners over the next two-plus years, including Travis Linn (former WFAA newscaster and news director who passed away in 2003, and had most recently been a revered journalism professor for the University of Nevada at Reno,) Jerry Park (who died in 2013,) Rosser McDonald (who was the permanent replacement for Gene Thomas; began November 29, 1971; he is now retired from the FamilyNet TV network,) Rene Castilla (later a political activist and journalism instructor in Irving, TX) and John Criswell (who began on April 23, 1973; he is the longtime WFAA and KDFW-TV news anchor who headed a video production company after leaving television, and died in 2023.)
 Suzie never felt the same on-air chemistry with her later co-hosts as she did with Don and Gene...the fun and satisfaction she attained in working 12-hour days preparing and producing the show were losing their luster amidst the changes.
 Even Criswell candidly quoted to the Dallas Morning News in 1975 that, "Suzie...was tired and had become unreliable."

 Suzie and John Criswell in a promotional shot for "etc..."'s